neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 ::::

 ### Evaluate the trained models
 Upon successful completion of the training job, a `models` folder will have been created in the training job directory.
-It contains one subfolder per training run (by defalut prefixed with the date and time of the run).
+It contains one subfolder per training run (by default prefixed with the date and time of the run).

 ```{code-block} console
 $ cd /ceph/scratch/neuroinformatics-dropoff/SLEAP_HPC_test_data